 We conducted our work with reference to the Independent Assessment Program.
 An independent assessment involves performing procedures to obtain sufficient appropriate evidence whether the relevant processes and procedures established by the Bank complied, in all material respects, with the assessment criteria for compliance with the IS Guideline.
-The procedures selected depend on our judgment, including the assessment of the risks of material non-compliance of the relevant processes and procedures established by the Bank with the assessment criteria for compliance with the IS Guideline.
+The procedures selected depend on our judgment, including the assessment of the risks of material non-compliance of the relevant processes and procedures established by the Bank with the IS Guideline.
 Within the scope of our work we performed amongst others the following procedures: